-EOAF/EOHHS is issuing this RFR in accordance with 801 CMR 21.00, which governs the procurement of services by state agencies and requires a competitive procurement process, including the issuance of a RFR, for acquisitions of all commodities and services.
+EOAF is issuing this RFR in accordance with 801 CMR 21.00, which governs the procurement of services by state agencies and requires a competitive procurement process, including the issuance of a RFR, for acquisitions of all commodities and services.

 Words used in this RFR shall have the meanings defined in 801 CMR 21.00.
 Unless otherwise specified in this RFR, all communications, responses, and documentation must be in English, all measurements must be provided in feet, inches, and pounds and all cost proposals or figures in U.S. currency.
-All responses must be submitted in accordance with the specific terms of this RFR.
+All responses must be submitted in accordance with the specific terms of this RFR

-EOAF/EOHHS makes no guarantee that a Contract, or any obligation to purchase any commodities or services, will result from this RFR.
+The execution of any Contract will be contingent upon EOAF obtaining sufficient funding through appropriation and EOAF makes no guarantee that a Contract, or any obligation to purchase any commodities or services will result from this RFR.

-EOAF/EOHHS reserves the right to amend this RFR at any time prior to the date the responses are due.
+EOAF reserves the right to amend this RFR at any time prior to the date the responses are due.
 Any such amendment will be posted to the Commonwealth's procurement web site, www.Comm-PASS.com.
 Bidders are cautioned to check this site regularly, as this will be the sole method used for notification of changes.